Robust Clustering via NMF (non-negative matrix factorization)

 - mat

-Numeric matrix representing the input data for clustering analysis.
+- Numeric matrix (feature by sample) for clustering analysis.

 - ranks